Uiuran/Notas/vim_tricks.md

+# General Tips

-# Lock ctrl+s, unlock terminal flow ctrl+q
+Lock ctrl+s, unlock terminal flow ctrl+q

-# save .swap with new name and do vim -d fileO savedswap
+save .swap with new name and do vim -d fileO savedswap

+Always do esc > :w  then esc > :q to save and exit

 # Plugin Installation